we45/ZAP-Mini-Workshop/README.md

 	* `virtualenv zap`
 	* `source zap/bin/activate`
 * Install requirements: `pip install -r requirements.txt` or `pip3 install -r requirements.txt` depending on how you are managing Python versions on your machine
-* Start the IPython Notebook with `ipython notebook`.
+* Start the IPython Notebook with `jupyter notebook`.
 This should start the notebook and your default browser should automatically redirect you to the iPython Notebook
-* Open the `ZAP 2.7.0 Mini Workshop.ipynb`, by clicking on it.
+* Open the `OWASP ZAP API Mini Workshop.ipynb`, by clicking on it.
 * Install `Docker` if not already installed on your laptop.
 Pull image with this command: `docker pull abhaybhargav/vul_flask`
 * Run the Docker container with the command: `docker run -p 5050:5050 abhaybhargav/vul_flask`, you can add the `-d` optionally to run it as a detached process